September 17, 2019

 4. Resource Planning

-Having an operational system of record enables you to identify resource needs against availability, compare budgets to plans as project details come together, and determine whether you have the people necessary to act on initiatives.
+Having an operational system of record with robust resource planning tools and strategic planning tools available enables you to identify resource needs against availability, compare budgets to plans as project details come together, and determine whether you have the people necessary to act on initiatives.

 One of the capabilities I find most useful in Workfront is the ability to filter resources in multiple ways, thus answering the essential question, “Do I have the right skillsets right now to do this work?”
 There are a few different ways to do this.